epsylon3/odbgscript/doc/ReadMe.txt

 + Script keeps breakpoints on reload if bp script lines were not modified.
 + Edit script line (to do temporary fix, not saved on disk)
 + Added GREF alone (to get lines count in reference window)
+* Enhanced Script window Focus
+* Error messagebox no more modal

 1.63 (29 May 2007)
 + Added MEMCPY function, and optimized MOV [dst],[src],size